Improper Authentication

 Example Two

-In January 2009, an attacker was able to gain administrator access to a Twitter server because the server did not restrict the number of login attempts.
+In January 2009, an attacker was able to gain administrator access to a Twitter server because the server did not restrict the number of login attempts [REF-236].
 The attacker targeted a member of Twitter's support team and was able to successfully guess the member's password using a brute force attack by guessing a large number of common words.
 After gaining access as the member of the support staff, the attacker used the administrator panel to gain access to 33 accounts that belonged to celebrities and politicians.
 Ultimately, fake Twitter messages were sent that appeared to come from the compromised accounts.

 See Also

-Weaknesses in this category are related to the A2 category in the OWASP Top Ten 2017.
+Weaknesses in this category are related to access control.

 This view (slice) covers all the elements in CWE.

-CWE entries in this view are listed in the 2020 CWE Top 25 Most Dangerous Software Weaknesses.
+CWE entries in this view are listed in the 2023 CWE Top 25 Most Dangerous Software Weaknesses.

 Common Weakness Enumeration content on this website is copyright of The MITRE Corporation unless otherwise specified.
 Use of the Common Weakness Enumeration and the associated references on this website are subject to the Terms of Use as specified by The MITRE Corporation.